MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 ### Prerequisites

-This article assumes that you either obtain certificates from a third-party provider or you already have expertise in PKI certificate services and know how to create your own.
+This article assumes that you either obtain certificates from a third-party provider or already have expertise in PKI certificate services and know how to create your own.
 You should be familiar with and follow the general recommendations for creating certificates as described in [Surface Enterprise Management Mode (SEMM)](surface-enterprise-management-mode.md) documentation, with one exception.
-The certificates documented on this page require expiration terms of 30 years for the **Dock Certificate Authority**, and 20 years for the **Host Authentication Certificate**.
+The certificates documented on this page require expiration terms of 30 years for the **Dock Certificate Authority** and 20 years for the **Host Authentication Certificate**.

 For more information, see [Certificate Services Architecture](/windows/win32/seccrypto/certificate-services-architecture) documentation and review the appropriate chapters in [Windows Server 2019 Inside Out](https://www.microsoftpressstore.com/store/windows-server-2019-inside-out-9780135492277), or [Windows Server 2008 PKI and Certificate Security](https://www.microsoftpressstore.com/store/windows-server-2008-pki-and-certificate-security-9780735640788) available from Microsoft Press.

 ### Root and host certificate requirements

-Prior to creating the configuration package, you need to prepare public key certificates that authenticate ownership of Surface Dock 2 or Surface Thunderbolt 4 Dock and facilitate any subsequent changes in ownership during the device lifecycle.
-The host and provisioning certificates require entering EKU IDs otherwise known as **Client Authentication Enhanced Key Usage (EKU) object identifiers (OIDs)**.
+Before creating the configuration package, you need to prepare public key certificates that authenticate ownership of Surface Dock 2 or Surface Thunderbolt 4 Dock and facilitate any subsequent changes in ownership during the device lifecycle.
+The host and provisioning certificates require entering EKU IDs, otherwise known as **Client Authentication Enhanced Key Usage (EKU) object identifiers (OIDs)**.

 The required EKU values are listed in Table 1 and Table 2.